 - U.S. public media organizations won 11 of the 30 Peabody Awards for 2017.

-- Public media organizations won four 2018 Alfred duPont Journalism Awards
+- Public media organizations won or shared seven 2019 Alfred duPont Journalism Awards